dofloinn/Fallout3rdYear/1_SoftwareEngineering3/All notes.md

 ### <mark style="background: #FFB8EBA6;">Frameworks:</mark>

-Patterns themselves may not be sufficient to develop a complete design.
+<mark style="background: #FFB8EBA6;">Patterns themselves may not be sufficient to develop a complete design:</mark>
 - In some cases it may be necessary to provide an implementation-specific skeletal infrastructure, called a <mark style="background: #FFB8EBA6;">framework</mark>, for design work.
-- That is, you can select a “reusable mini-architecture that provides the generic structure and behavior for a family of software abstractions, along with a context ... which specifies their collaboration and use within a given domain.”
+- That is, you can select a “reusable mini-architecture that provides the generic structure and behaviour for a family of software abstractions, along with a context ... which specifies their collaboration and use within a given domain.”

 A framework <mark style="background: #FFB8EBA6;">is not an architectural pattern</mark>, but rather a skeleton with a collection of “plug points” (hooks and slots) that enable it to be adapted to a specific problem domain.